polimi-cmls-22/group1-hw-ID-SOGA/README.md

 </ul>
 </b>
 </p><br>
-You can find the Arduino code in harpac/harpac.ino
+You can find the Arduino code in harpac/harpac.ino and more details about the project in <b>"HW3 Report.pdf"</b>.